foss4g-europe/2025-foss4g-europe.github.io/content/registration/travel-grant.md

 conference.
 We might reserve a few programme spots for people with unique and outstanding applications.
 However, the majority of programme spots will solely be determined by the point ranking.
-In case of equal points, the distance between the applicant's hometown and Mostar is measured and the applicant coming from farther away wins.
+In case of equal points, the distance between the applicant's hometown and Tartu is measured and the applicant coming from farther away wins.

 Please consider applying for a smaller grant (up to 200 €).
 It would score you